merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 [![31 Prochlorococcus raw]({{images}}/prochlorococcus-pangenomics-raw.png)]({{images}}/prochlorococcus-pangenomics-raw.png){:.center-img .width-60}

 Looks ugly.
-But do not despair.
+But that's OK (for now).
 For instance, to improve things a little, you may like to organize your genomes based on gene clustering results by selecting the 'gene_cluster frequencies' tree from the Samples Tab > Sample Order menu:

 [![31 Prochlorococcus samples]({{images}}/prochlorococcus-pangenomics-samples-tab.png)]({{images}}/prochlorococcus-pangenomics-samples-tab.png){:.center-img .width-50}